emilyduchenne/emilyduchenne.github.io/_posts/2022-12-04-in-what-ways-have-third-and-fourth-wave-feminism-reshaped-narratives-surrounding-the-monstrous-feminine.md

 37. Schultz, D.G., 2020. " She Is Finally Free": An Analysis of Women's Pathologized Oppression and Reclamation of the Abject in" The Yellow Wallpaper" and Midsommar.
 State University of New York at Albany.
 38. Scott, R., 1979.
 Alien.
 [Motion Picture] United States: 20th Century Fox.
 39. Slobodin, O., 2019.
 Between the eye and the gaze: Maternal shame in the novel We Need to Talk about Kevin.
 Feminism & Psychology, 29(2), pp.214-230.
 40. Thornham, S., 2015.
 ‘A hatred so intense…’.
 We need to talk about Kevin.
 Postfeminism and women’s cinema.
-Conselho Editorial| Editorial Board, 3(1), pp.43-63.
+Editorial Board, 3(1), pp.43-63.
 41. Ussher, J.M. and Perz, J., 2020.
 Resisting the mantle of the monstrous feminine: Women’s construction and experience of premenstrual embodiment.
 The Palgrave Handbook of Critical Menstruation Studies, pp.215-231.
 42. Vachhani, S.J., 2014.
 Always different?: exploring the monstrous-feminine and maternal embodiment in organisation.
 Equality, Diversity and Inclusion: An International Journal.
 43. Wee, V., 2005.
 The Scream trilogy," hyperpostmodernism," and the late-nineties teen slasher film.
 Journal of Film and Video, 57(3), pp.44-61